Whiskey Dick Mountain

 Whiskey Dick Mountain is located 15 mi east of Ellensburg, in Washington state.
 Within the 28549 acre Whiskey Dick Unit of the L.T.
 Murray Wildlife Area, it is the highest point on Windy Ridge.
 The site of the Wild Horse Wind and Solar Facility is on its southwest flank.
 The farm, with 149 wind turbines, is owned by Puget Sound Energy.

-Access to land owned or leased by the power company is open to the public for recreational use by permit only.
-The area provides opportunities for hiking and hunting.
+Public access to the power company's land, whether owned or leased, is available by permit for recreational purposes only.
+The area offers opportunities for hiking and hunting.